leandrosantana1/docker-ng/README.md

 You only need to pass "`--user $(id -u):$(id -g)`" option at startup.

 ## Environment

 - `APPNAME` is the name of the generated application, default is "hero", it's only used at generation time.
 - `GENERATE` is default to "true", if other value is specified so the container will **not** generate project in case of `package.json` is not found.
 It is useful when you want to generate application yourself providing others options.

+For version 7.x:

+- `ANGULAR_STYLESHEET_FORMAT`: used at install time, one of the supported stylesheet format css, scss, less, lass... (default: css)
+- `ANGULAR_HOST_CHECK`: true or false, default is "true"
+- `ANGULAR_ROUTING`: used at install time to activate routing or not, default "true"

+I will soon recompile 6.x version to backport that options.

 ## Usage